hiro2233/nuttx/nuttx/README.txt

      of the Cygwin utilities that you will need to build NuttX.
 The build will fail in numerous places because of missing packages.

+     NOTE: You don't really have to install EVERYTHING but I cannot answer the question "Then what should I install?"
+I don't know the answer to that and so will continue to recommend installing EVERYTHING.

+     You should certainly be able to omit "Science", "Math", and "Publishing".
+You can try omitting KDE, Gnome, GTK, and other graphics packages if you don't plan to use them.

   After installing Cygwin, you will get lots of links for installed tools and shells.
 I use the RXVT native shell.
 It is fast and reliable and does not require you to run the Cygwin X server (which is neither fast nor reliable).
 Unless otherwise noted, the rest of these instructions assume that you are at a bash command line prompt in either Linux or in Cygwin shell.

+  UPDATE: The last time I installed EVERTHING, the download was about 5GiB.
+The server I selected was also very slow so it took over a day to do the whole install!

 Download and Unpack
 -------------------